visit-dav/visit/src/doc/using_visit/SavingPrinting/Exporting_databases.rst

 Silo_ file format can safely export any type of data that you may want to export.
 If you want to export data to other applications and the data must be stored in an ASCII file that contains columns of data, you might want to choose the Xmdv file format.
-If you want to choose a specific database plug-in to export your data files, make a selection from the **Export to** menu shown in :numref:`Figure %s<export_db_3>` .
+If you want to choose a specific database plugin to export your data files, make a selection from the **Export to** menu shown in :numref:`Figure %s<export_db_3>` .